-- First degree: the least severe burn, which affects only the outer layer of skin.
+- First-degree burn: This is the least severe type of burn.
+It only damages the outer layer of skin.

-- Fourth degree: the most severe burn, which causes damage to bones and joints.
+- Fourth-degree burn: This is the most severe type of burn, which causes damage to bones and joints.

-A first-degree burn will typically heal within 7 to 10 days.
-A second-degree burn usually heals within 2 to 3 weeks.
-A person should watch for signs of additional infection that may require further medical attention.
+A first-degree burn will typically heal within 7–10 days.
+A second-degree burn usually takes 2–3 weeks to heal.
+A person should monitor the burn for signs of infection that may require medical attention.

 - tenderness or pain